 RN to Physician Assistant Training and Degree Programs

-There isn't a specific bridge program for RNs to become physician assistants (PAs); however, RNs can enroll in regular PA programs, and their nursing background can help them meet the prerequisites for PA school.
+There isn't a specific RN to physician assistant bridge program, such as BSN to physician assistant.
+However, RNs can enroll in regular PA programs, and their nursing background can help them meet the prerequisites for PA school.
 Read on to learn about prerequisites, common curricula, and licensure for physician assistants.
-Schools offering Allied Health degrees can also be found in these popular choices.

 As a PA, you'll have more responsibility than you do as an RN, and you'll perform many of the same duties that a physician would.
 You'll usually work under the supervision of a licensed doctor to examine patients, make diagnoses, order lab tests, counsel patients and provide treatments.
 You might also be allowed to prescribe certain treatments.
 Even though you'll work under a physician, you could work independently and confer with your supervising physician periodically.